-The last time we checked in on the titular character from Emily In Paris, she was celebrating her then-recent, completely surprising Golden Globe nomination.
+The last time we checked in on Lily Collins’ titular character from Emily In Paris, she was celebrating her then-recent, completely surprising Golden Globe nomination.
 The nomination was mostly met with earned criticism, but it did overshadow just how much many of us (myself included) enjoyed the Netflix hit — albeit in a “I hate how much I love this horrible show” kind of way.
 We’d all be lying if we said we weren’t looking forward to season two.
-And now, with the second installment of the show in official production as of Monday of this week, show creator Darren Star has revealed a few new things about what excited viewers can expect from it — including the fact that Emily herself will finally “assimilate” to her French surroundings.
+And now, with the second installment of the show slated for a late 2021 release, show creator Darren Star has revealed a few new things about what excited viewers can expect from it — including the fact that Emily herself will finally “assimilate” to her French surroundings.

 In an interview with Variety, Star responded to one of the main critiques of the show: that it displayed an overly-glamorized vision of the vacation destination.
 “I think when someone goes to Paris for the first time, they are overwhelmed by the beauty of the city and that’s what they’re seeing,” he said.
 “I think, perhaps, a lot of viewers who lived in Paris for a long time didn’t quite understand that this was through the lens of a character who was experiencing the city for the first time.
 That’s how she was perceiving it — she was really struck by the beauty that was all around her.”
 As he clarified, “The first season didn’t cover that much chronological time.”